-The General Annexes of the Horizon Europe Work Programme 2023-2024 shall apply mutatis mutandis to the calls for proposals covered by this Work Programme.
-In accordance with Article 5(2)(a) of the Council Regulation (EU) 2021/2085, in duly justified cases, derogations related to the specificities for IHI JU may be introduced in the relevant Work Programme.
+The General Annexes of the Horizon Europe Work Programme 2023-2025 shall apply mutatis mutandis to the calls for proposals covered by this Work Programme, including the "Restrictions for the protection of European communication networks" under General Annex B. In accordance with Article 5(2)(a) of the Council Regulation (EU) 2021/2085, in duly justified cases, derogations related to the specificities for IHI JU may be introduced in the relevant Work Programme.
 Where necessary, this will be done when the topic texts are identified in this Work Programme.